 Arrange for someone to take you home

 You must have a responsible care partner take you home after your appointment.
+A responsible care partner is someone who can help you get home safely.
+They should be able to contact your care team if they have any concerns.
 Make sure to plan this before the day of your appointment.

 Caring People: 877-227-4649 |

-- Do not eat anything after midnight the night before your surgery.
+- Do not eat anything after midnight the night before your appointment.
 This includes hard candy and gum.

-- Starting 2 hours before your scheduled arrival time, do not eat or drink anything.
+- Do not drink anything starting 2 hours before your scheduled arrival time.
 This includes water.